riesacassano/Scramble_Music/readme.md

 Welcome!
-This readme provides an overview of the data and materials in this repo.
-These materials (plus all musical stimuli) are also on OSF here: https://osf.io/mej7a/
+The materials in this repo (plus all musical stimuli) are also on OSF here: https://osf.io/mej7a/

 # Data